 Inheritance (Provision for Family and Dependants) Act 1975

 Where a Will makes no provision (or no adequate provision) you may be able to bring a claim against the Estate of the deceased.
 Dependant children, spouses, cohabitees and other dependants can potentially bring claims.
 It should be noted that there is a limitation of 6 months from the date that probate is granted to bring a claim.
-In certain circumstances the Court will grant permission to bring a claim outside of the time limit.
-It is of course paramount that advice is sought as soon as possible.
+In certain circumstances, the Court will grant permission to bring a claim outside of the time limit.
+It is, of course, paramount that advice is sought as soon as possible.

 Contesting a Will

 A Will may also be contested where it is believed that the Will is invalid.
 For example, where there are concerns as to the mental capacity of the person making the Will at the time the Will was made; concerns that pressure (‘undue influence’) was placed upon the deceased regarding beneficiaries to the Will; or on a more technical point – where the Will has not been executed properly.
-Again, if you have any concerns regarding a Will you must not delay in seeking advice.
+Again, if you have any concerns regarding a Will and want to challenge it you must not delay in seeking advice.